Natural Resource Competition for High School Students

 The Envirothon is North America's leading environmental education competition, with an estimated 500,000 high school students in the United States and Canada demonstrating their knowledge and problem-solving skills on the topics of aquatic ecology, forestry, soils/land use, wildlife, and a current issue.

-Winning teams from each county are eligible to compete in the Washington State Envirothon.
-Registration will be available after March 30th.
+The winning team from each Washington county is eligible to compete in the Washington State Envirothon.

 2016 Northwest Washington Regional Envirothon